Banner Health

 Your health care provider can talk to you about screening tests and schedule what you need based on your medical history.

-Treating Barrett’s esophagus
+How Barrett’s esophagus is treated

 Medications and surgery can help treat chronic GERD, but they do not cure Barrett’s esophagus.
 Your provider may recommend treatment for GERD and an endoscopy in one to three years to look for changes.